-Keratoconus: This is an uncommon condition that causes major discomfort when wearing contacts.
+Keratoconus: This is a condition that causes major discomfort when wearing contacts.
 Keratoconus happens when the cornea becomes thinner and allows the eye to bulge forward.
 The bulge forms into a cone shape.

 Presbyopia: Eyes tend to have a tougher time focusing on close objects as they age.
 This condition is known as presbyopia.
 It typically affects people aged 40 or older.

 Wearing contacts is not impossible if you suffer from one of the above conditions.
-You do need to meet with an eye care professional, however, and get prescribed contact lenses that are tailored to deal with your specific vision condition.
+You do need to meet with an eye care professional and get prescribed contact lenses that are tailored to deal with your specific vision needs.

-Gas permeable lenses are a good solution for patients who suffer from GPC or Keratoconus.
+Gas permeable lenses and scleral contact lenses are a good solution for patients who suffer from GPC or Keratoconus.
 A gas permeable lens will limit protein deposits from accumulating, which will reduce GPC symptoms.
-It is also effective in containing corneal bulging and relieving pressure on the tissue for a Keratoconus sufferer.
+It is also effective in containing corneal bulging and relieving pressure on the tissue for Keratoconus patients.

 Toric lenses are useful for correcting astigmatism.
-Since the lens needs to align with the bulge it is correcting, toric lenses must not rotate in order to fit properly on the eye.
-They are typically custom made to correct a specific astigmatism.
-For that reason, this type of lens takes longer to make and costs more than a traditional contact lens.
+A toric lens is typically custom made as it needs to align with the axis it is correcting.
+The lens should not rotate in order to fit properly on the eye.
+A toric lens takes longer to make and thus costs more than a traditional contact lens.

 Bifocal and multifocal lenses can help remedy presbyopia.
 Monovision lenses are another option for presbyopia.
 This type of lens fitting can have one lens for correcting distance vision while the other lens is fit to correct near vision.